jentery/engl429C/index.md

 Write an academic argument in 750-1000 words (MLA format) about how the narrative of a novel in this course is constructed and why its construction is compelling or unique.
 As you write, consider describing the general characteristics of the novel (its plot, genre, characterization, setting, and style) but also interpreting one or two key passages in detail.

 Here are some questions to help you get started:

 * What is the form of the novel?
 How are pieces of the story stitched together?
 * How is time structured?
 Is it chronological?
 Non-linear?
 * How does the novel flash back or flash forward?
-* How is it focalized?
-Who presents the story?
+* How is the story focalized?
+Who presents it?
 What do they remember, know, ignore, or forget?
 How do they travel from place to place or moment to moment?
 * Are there ghosts?
 If so, then how do they communicate with the present?
 * While reading, what must we assume or suspend?
-* Does the narrative have a beginning, middle, and end?
+* Does the narrative have a clear beginning, middle, and end?
 If so, then where are they?
-If not, then why?
 * Is there resolution on the last page?
 How does that resolution, or lack thereof, affect your interpretation of the novel?

-If you choose this option, then feel free to write 750 to 1000 words about the overall form of the novel and to also interpret a specific passage or two where the novel's narrative structure clearly influences how the story unfolds.
+If you choose this option, then feel free to write 750 to 1000 words about the overall narrative form of the novel and to also interpret a specific passage or two where the novel's narrative structure clearly influences how the story unfolds.
 Since you're writing an academic argument, you should probably include a thesis.
 An academic thesis should be contestable (people should be able to disagree with it), grounded in detail (evidence-based), interpretive (not merely descriptive), and relevant to current research in the field.
 A convincing argument answers the "so what?" (or "why does this matter?") question common in literary and cultural criticism, and it sparks discussion rather than foreclosing it.

 Please submit your response as a DOCX, RTF, HTML, or PDF file.
 Feel free to include images (where applicable) as figures in the document.